HKDngIT/HKDngIT/README.md

 - 👋 Hi, I’m @HKDngIT
 - 👀 After years of theory and simple coding I want to finally put my know-how in use in the IT industry!
-- ✨ I am capable of all basics and of Java, C and C++
+- ✨ I'm capable of all basics and of Java, C and C++
+- 😊 I have good basic knowledge of electrical science
 - 🌱 I’m currently learning C#
 - 😄 Pronouns: He/ Him
 - ⚡ Fun fact: White Cloud Mountain Minnows love to show off but never hurt each other!